Skip to content

 Child protection policies and procedures in East Ayrshire are informed by Ayrshire Multi-Agency Child Protection Practitioner Procedures (PDF 1.47MB).

-Getting it right for every child approach, commonly known as GIRFEC, is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.
+Getting it right for every child (GIRFEC) is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.
 It supports them and their parent(s) to work in partnership with the services that can help them.
-Information is available on the Getting it right for every child (GIRFEC) page or via the Pan Ayrshire GIRFEC site.

 All three Ayrshire CPCs have collaborated to produce an Ayrshire Learning Review Guidance which include Annexes.
 This guidance provides a common approach to handling Learning Reviews in Ayrshire and should be used as a guide by Learning Review Panels to follow the processes and procedures set out to conduct a Learning Review.